Top players: top jobs

 John Thurgood Principal Horn, English National Opera and English Chamber Orchestra

-David Posner Principal horn in the Orchestre Symphonique de Quebec
+David Posner Principal horn, Orchestre Symphonique de Quebec

-Andrew Clark Principal Horn, Orchestra of the Age of Enlightenment and The English Concert.
-Professor of Natural Horn, Royal Academy of Music
+Andrew Clark Principal Horn, Orchestra of the Age of Enlightenment and Professor of Natural Horn, Royal Academy of Music, London

 Quite apart from the endorsement of the above, amongst many other players, Anthony Halstead's position as a leading exponent of the natural horn has given him an insight into a very convincing historical precedent for the use of larger mouthpieces.
 In 1810 Domnich recommended an internal cup diameter of 18mm for Ist horn players, together with one of 20mm for 2nd horn players, and as early as 1800 Duvernoy had recommended a cup diameter of 19mm for the 2nd horn.